AlexIII/R200/README.md

 ### Notes

 - All `const`’s and `var`’s must precede actual instructions in the file.
-- It is recommended to use 4 or more characters to name your `const`’s, `var`’s and labels, so they don’t accidently overlap with instruction names.
+- It's recommended to use 4 or more characters to name your `const`’s, `var`’s and labels, so they don’t accidently overlap with instruction names.
 - All numerical values should be decimal.
 Hex `0x` and Bin `0b` formats are not supported.
 - Emulation stops on the first encounter of `halt` instruction.
 - There’s no comprehensive error output or any error-checking functionality (such as name overlapping, memory bound violation, etc.).
 If something goes wrong, the program just crashes with unhandled exception.